Sample the wine routes of Heraklion

 After all, the growing conditions – cool winters and long, dry summers accompanied by rich Mediterranean sunshine – would have been just as ideal when the first vines were cultivated here, an incredible 4,000 years ago.

-Rolling down hillsides and meandering through valleys, the vineyards of today are interwoven into the Heraklion landscape every bit as much as the region’s history, food and traditions.
+Rolling down hillsides and meandering through valleys, today’s vines are interwoven into the Heraklion landscape every bit as much as the region’s history, food and traditions.

-There are four Protected Designation of Origin areas in the region forming two wine routes – Archanes (reds) and Peza (whites and reds) on the road south-east beyond Knossos, Dafnes (reds) on the road southwest towards Phaistos, and Chandakas-Candia / Malvasia (whites) found in wineries along both routes.
+There are four Protected Designation of Origin areas in Heraklion that can be split into two wine routes: Archanes (reds) and Peza (whites and reds) on the road south-east beyond Knossos; Dafnes (reds) on the road southwest towards Phaistos; and Malvasia Handakas – Candia (whites) found along both routes.

-Walking around the vineyards, wine tasting, meeting producers and, of course, bringing home a bottle or two… you’ve got it all to look forward to.
-And don’t forget to visit the abandoned village of Vathypetro (near Peza), in which there is a Minoan Megaron with what is believed to be one of the oldest wine presses in the world.
+Walking amongst the vines, wine-tasting, meeting producers and, of course, bringing home a bottle or two… you’ve got it all to look forward to.
+And don’t forget to pop into the abandoned village of Vathypetro (near Peza), in which there is a Minoan Megaron with what is believed to be one of the oldest wine presses in the world.

 DON'T MISS

-Where there’s culture, there’s wine … and vice versa.
-So while you’re visiting the vineyards, make sure you explore other highlights of Heraklion.
+Where there’s wine, there’s culture… and vice versa, so make sure you explore other highlights of Heraklion on your wine tour.

 Koules Fortress and Venetian Walls